Spartelfant/Lookup/README.md

+**This addon used to be available at https://github.com/luskanek/Lookup, however that repo disappeared recently.
+So I made this repo and uploaded my local copies of the files.**

+Below this line you'll find the original readme.

+***

 # Lookup

 Lookup is a World of Warcraft Vanilla (1.12) addon that adds a search bar to the default backpack frame that can be used to search the bags, bank and bank bags for various items using the available filters.